v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

          - The namespace of vineyardd cluster.
          - nil

-       * - limit
+       * - objectIDs
-         - int
+         - []string
-         - The number of objects to be backed up
+         - The object IDs that need to be backed up.
+           If it is empty, all objects will be backed up.
          - nil

        * - backupPath